Body of Lies Captures Shifting Alliances of a Long War

 Those few story elements hurt this otherwise well-paced, well-performed film.
 The pairing of DiCaprio and Crowe has some fine moments, although Crowe’s Southern accent isn’t fully convincing and the film’s sympathies clearly lie with DiCaprio’s desperate field agent—a much more complex role.
 Body of Lies would have been a better film had it given each man’s view equal credence, but even those who identify with some of Hoffman’s views will find that they can go only so far in defending him.
 Still, Ferris’ views are not completely opposed to Hoffman’s.
 When challenged about the United States’ war effort in Iraq, Ferris couches his forceful response in a way that defends U.S. interests, and his certainty appears not to be a put on.

-The Bible tells us that “a truthful witness does not deceive, but a false witness pours out lies” (Proverbs 14:5), yet it assures us in Psalm 12:7-8 that the Lord “will keep us safe and protect us from such people forever.”
+The Bible tells us that “a truthful witness does not deceive, but a false witness pours out lies” (Proverbs 14:5), yet it assures us in Psalms 12:7-8 that the Lord “will keep us safe and protect us from such people forever.”
 The current War on Terror has left many people feeling lied to, but the goal of our Jihadist enemies has been well documented.
 How do we fight an ideology?

 We’re in a murky war, and this murky movie does a fine job of capturing the tensions and shifting alliances that characterize that ongoing conflict.